Teradata/stacki-wiki/Extend-Your-Scripts.md

 </file>
 </post>
 ```

 (Default perms are 0644, i.e. rw-r--r-- for the numerically challenged.)

-% If I want to append to a file:
+If you want to append to a file:

 ```
 <post>
 <file name="/full/path/of/file.conf" perms="0400" owner="bob:jobob" mode="append">